Developing novel serotonergic therapeutics

 Patient Impact

-Pruritus affects sleep, mood, personal relationships and can significantly reduce quality of life
+Affects sleep, mood, personal relationships and can significantly reduce quality of life, similar to chronic pain

 Unmet Need